softonic/KillerBees/README.md

 - *amazon_instance_type*: Micro instances (default) are just fine for this job and they are easy on your wallet.

-- *amazon_security_group*: This sets the secority group (firewall settings) for your EC2 instance.
+- *amazon_security_group*: This sets the security group (firewall settings) for your EC2 instance.
 If you leave it empty, default security group will be sued which is just fine for our purposes as it allows SSH (port 22).

 - *amazon_key_name*: Name of the key pair you generated for EC2.
 In our example in _Prerequisites_ it's `test`.
 This key will be used to log into the created instances and run the attack.